 The archaeological survey was conducted on the 24th of March 2022 and was undertaken by Mathew Barker (who also supervised the survey) of Benchmark Heritage Management.
-Mackenzie Joachim and Shannon Atkinson from the YYNAC.
-Alex Smith from the Greater Shepparton City Council also took part.
-The YYNAC representatives considered it possible that buried former ground surfaces may be present along the prior watercourses that form the areas of cultural heritage sensitivity and required that CHMPs be undertaken in areas of cultural sensitivity as required.
+Mackenzie Joachim and Shannon Atkinson from the YYNAC also part The YYNAC representatives considered it possible that buried former ground surfaces may be present along the prior watercourses that form the areas of cultural heritage sensitivity and required that CHMPs be undertaken in areas of cultural sensitivity as required.